JEP draft: Code reflection (Incubator)

 Once we have the Java code model we can pass it to our GPU library.

-String cudaCCode = translateJavaCodeToGpuCode(rgbToGrayModel);
+String cudaCCode = translateJavaCodeToCudaCCode(rgbToGrayModel);

-The GPU library uses code reflection APIs to traverse the code model and translate it to CUDA C code embedded in a string, after which the example proceeds as before to compile the CUDA C code and execute it.
-Ordinarily the GPU library would call the methods to translate, compile and execute on behalf of the user, so the user simply passes the reflectable lambda expression as an argument.
+The GPU library uses code reflection to traverse the code model and translate it to CUDA C code embedded in a string, similar to what we previously wrote by hand, after which the example proceeds as before to compile the CUDA C code and run it.

-dispatchKernel((@Reflect IntConsumer) i -> {
+compileAndRun((@Reflect IntConsumer) i -> {

 byte r = rgbImage[i * 3 + 0];